Pre-Launch Usability Study

 Once your website has launched, you are ready to monitor and assess its performance.

-Review Your Baselines
+Review Your Benchmarks

 Establish a Plan